-Close your eyes a picture the result you want.
-It's pretty easy but if you're getting resistance, just keep trying until you can see your life without the stumbling block.
+Close your eyes and picture the result you want.
+It's pretty easy but if you're getting resistance, just keep trying until you can see your life without the stumbling block of fear.

 Daily joy is up for grabs so don't let fear steal it away.
 Go for the happy.

 Help someone else to find this blog post by sharing the following images on Pinterest.
 Simply hover over each one and click Save.
 You never know, it might help change someone's life.

 One day I sat down to make a list of some of the things that make my life feel rich and full.
 There were very few things on the list that I didn’t already have and appreciate.
 But one item on my list was to buy fresh flowers regularly.
 For me, buying flowers had fallen into the category of money frittered away since flowers soon die leaving nothing to show for the money spent.